-- transactions for no consideration or for a consideration less than the market value; - barter transactions; and - the private use of taxable goods by a taxable person (self-supply).
+- transactions for no consideration or for a consideration less than the market value; - barter transactions; and - the private use of taxable goods by a taxable person.

 The taxable amount is the value of the goods and services supplied, excluding VAT.
 The taxable amount of imported goods includes transportation and insurance costs, import costs and any applicable taxes, duties or tariffs.
 The following supplies are not subject to VAT:

-- Lease and sale of land; - Sale of buildings; - Lease of buildings when the lease duration exceeds 2 months (except accommodation in hotels and vacancy residences); - Financial services; - Interests paid in the context of financial lease; - Certain services rendered by not-for-profit organizations; - Postal services; - Certain supplies in connection with oil exploration; - Supply of newspapers, magazines and books of any kind, newspaper printing services, as well as the supply of advertising in electronic and written media; - Donation of goods made in case of natural or social calamities.
+- Lease and sale of land; - Sale of buildings; - Lease of buildings when the lease duration exceeds 2 months (except accommodation in hotels and vacancy residences); - Financial services; - Certain services rendered by not-for-profit organizations; - Postal services; - Certain supplies in connection with oil exploration; - Supply of newspapers, magazines and books of any kind, except for import of books; - Newspaper printing services, as well as the supply of advertising in electronic and written media;

+• Donation of goods made in case of natural or social calamities.